Virginia ethanol facility to shut down

 “They bought a lot of corn from everybody,” he said.
 “They were a go-to destination.
 Very farmer-friendly. … It’s within 75 miles of a whole lot of corn.”

-The facility was built with the capacity to produce 60 million gallons of ethanol per year, though it often idled intermittently in poor markets after Green Plains purchased the facility in 2016, Harper said.
+The facility was built to produce up to 60 million gallons of ethanol per year, though it often idled intermittently in poor markets after Green Plains purchased the facility in 2016, Harper said.

-At full capacity, it would have been the largest ethanol plant on the East Coast, uniquely placed with the vast majority of ethanol plants located in the Midwest around the nation’s grain corridor.
+At full capacity, it would have been the largest ethanol plant on the East Coast, uniquely placed as the vast majority of ethanol plants are in the Midwest around the nation’s grain corridor.

 “We knew if anybody could make it work, it would be them, and if they couldn’t make it work, nobody could,” Harper said.

 Most of the plant’s ethanol was shipped to Richmond-area mixers in the production of gasoline.